-As we explained below, our analysis consisted of four stages:
+As described above, our analysis consisted of four stages:

 Stage 1.
 To analyse the extent of internal migration from cities, we measured variations in migration intensity and impact across the urban hierarchy.
 To this end, we classified municipalities into core cities, suburbs, towns and rural areas.
-Core cities and suburbs are classified based on the official Spanish urban area classification -the Átlas Estadístico de las

-Áreas Urbanas of the Spanish Ministerio de Transportes, Movilidad y Agenda Urbana (MITMA).
+Core cities and suburbs are classified based on the official Spanish urban area classification -theátlas Estadístico de lasáreas Urbanas of the Spanish Ministerio de Transportes, Movilidad y Agenda Urbana (MITMA).
 This source only includes urban areas, therefore core cities and their suburbs are listed, but not towns and rural areas.
 It used several variables to classify municipalities as urban areas, such as administrative criteria, population density, size, trends and structure, urban morphology, housing market, transport infrastructures or labour market characteristics.
 Core cities represent central municipalities of urban areas and are classified based on administrative criteria, including most Spanish capital cities.
 We classified municipalities which are not considered as urban areas into towns or rural areas if they are larger or smaller than 10,000 inhabitants, respectively.
-Table 1 in the Supplementary Material (SM) shows the distribution of municipalities across these areas.
+Supplementary Table (ST) 1 shows the distribution of municipalities across these areas.
 In this stage, we used system-wide indicators to quantify changes in mobility patterns across the national migration system.
 To capture migration intensity, we estimated the number of people moving in and out of core cities, suburbs, towns and rural areas.
 To measure the spatial impact of migration, we measured net migration which captures the net balance between in- and out-migration flows.